KaidiXu/GCN_ADV_Train/README.md

 ```
 python adv_train_pgd.py
 ```
-This will train a robust GCN model using the method proposed in our paper  on Cora dataset and save it at ```nat_cora``` directory.
+This will train a robust GCN model using the method proposed in our paper  on Cora dataset and save it at ```rob_cora``` directory.

 Attack a Model
 -----------------------